Essential Website Audit Tools: Speed, SEO, and Accessibility

 #7: SEO Toolbox

 SEO Toolbox is a professional, monthly subscription service that performs a very thorough check against known good and bad SEO practices.
-It also has a free trial program for those who don’t want to dive fully into the tool yet.
+It also has a 7-day trial program for those who don’t want to dive fully into the tool yet.
 The free trial allows you to run checkups on five sites, which should cover your site and your closest competitors.
 It checks for the site title, description, keyword density, headings, robots.txt, sitemap, SEO-friendly URLs, and much more.
 At the same time, it provides a good description of what each requirement is and why it’s useful.
-Like its name suggests, SEO Toolbox is chock-full of analysis and monitoring tools to check your website’s SEO.
+As its name suggests, SEO Toolbox is chock-full of analysis and monitoring tools to check your website’s SEO.